geoserver/geoserver-history/doc/en/user/source/data/index.rst

    * WorldImage

 Other data sources require the use of GeoServer extensions, extra downloads that add functionality to GeoServer.
-These extensions are always available on the appropriate `GeoServer download pages <http://geoserver.org/display/GEOS/Download>`_.
+These extensions are always available on the `GeoServer download page <http://geoserver.org/display/GEOS/Download>`_.

-.. warning:: Make sure to match the version of the extension to the version of your GeoServer instance!
+.. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!

 .. toctree::
    :maxdepth: 2